picnichealth/slate/source/resources/encounters/_genetic_screen.md

 #### URL Parameters
 Parameter | Data Type | Description
 --------- | --------- | -----------
-effectiveDate | String | The date of the genetic screen patient | [Patient](#patients) | The patient of the genetic screen location | [MedicalFacility](#medical-facilities) | The location of the genetic screen notes | Array of [TextSection](#text-sections) | The notes for the genetic screen
+date | String | The date of the genetic screen patient | [Patient](#patients) | The patient of the genetic screen location | [MedicalFacility](#medical-facilities) | The location of the genetic screen notes | Array of [TextSection](#text-sections) | The notes for the genetic screen